Rewriting Structured Cospans

-Given the ability to model open systems using structured cospans, we would like tools to analyze these models.
-In this paper, we adapt for structured cospans the tool of double pushout (DPO) rewriting, an algorithmic technique for creating a new object from an old object according to some given set of rules.
-One application of rewriting is to `simplify' objects.
-For example, in the case of electrical circuits, rewriting provides a method to replace an instance of in a circuit diagram with
+Given the ability to model open networks using structured cospans, we would like tools to analyze these models.
+In this paper, we adapt for structured cospans the tool of double pushout (DPO) rewriting, an algorithmic technique for creating a new object from an old object according to a given set of rules.

-Rewriting works nicely in any adhesive category \cite{LackSobo_Adhesive}.
-However, we restrict our attention to a specific type to adhesive category called a topos \cite{LackSobo_TopsIsAdh}.
-The reasons for this are both technical (we eventually required Cartesian closedness) and promotional (topoi are more widely known and are more easily understood than adhesive categories).